Call to withdraw German police from Greek migrant 'pushbacks' | DW | 28.11.2020

 A German politician wants federal police withdrawn from Aegean maritime patrols if EU border agency Frontex fails to halt migrant "pushbacks."
 Six forced returns since April have been attributed to the Greek coast guard.

-The human rights spokesman for Germany's center-left Social Democrats (SPD) Frank Schwabe said German federal police assigned to EU Frontex patrols should be withdrawn if implicated in so-called migrant "pushbacks."
+Frank Schwabe, the human rights spokesman for Germany's center-left Social Democrats (SPD), has said German federal police assigned to EU Frontex patrols should be withdrawn if implicated in so-called migrant "pushbacks."

-The demand follows revelations that since April, six migrant boats have been forced by Greek coast guards to return to Turkey, with allegations of risky manoeuvers and outboard motors being damaged in an attempt to illegally block access to asylum.
+The demand follows revelations that since April, six migrant boats have been forced by Greek coast guard ships to return to Turkey, with allegations of risky maneuvers and outboard motors being damaged in an attempt to illegally block access to asylum.

-"Germans must on no account be involved in pushbacks, not even indirectly," Schwabe told the magazine Der Spiegel and ARD public television's investigative Mainz Report on Saturday.
+"Germans must on no account be involved in pushbacks, not even indirectly," Schwabe told newsmagazine Der Spiegel and ARD public television's investigative Mainz Report on Saturday.

 If Frontex, the EU's external border agency, did not stop the involvement of German federal police units in such pushbacks, then "the German contingent must be withdrawn," insisted Schwabe.

-Read more: Mitarakis: 'We are protecting our borders in line with international law'
+Read more: Greek migration minister: 'We are protecting our borders in line with international law'

 Involvement in pushbacks at sea could even leave German police open to charges of complicity in offenses, international law expert Nora Markard told Der Spiegel.

-A photo two hours later showed Turkish coastguards rescuing the 40 occupants, suggesting Greek coastguards had towed their inflatable back into Turkish waters.
+A photo taken two hours later showed Turkish coast guard ships rescuing the 40 occupants, suggesting their Greek counterparts had towed their inflatable back into Turkish waters.

-Frontex chief Fabrice Leggeri, in his internal report to Brussels, had written, said Der Spiegel, that the migrant inflatable turned back to Turkey upon the arrival of the Greek coastguard, which later documented the occurrence at an "obstructed entry."
+Der Spiegel said that Frontex chief Fabrice Leggeri, in an internal report to Brussels, had written that the migrant boat turned back to Turkey upon the arrival of the Greek coast guard, which later documented the occurrence as an "obstructed entry."

 Read more: French police use tear gas to dismantle Paris migrant camp